opendocsg/opendoc-state-courts-practice-directions-2021/PART-14-BILLS-OF-COSTS-FOR-ASSESSMENT.md

 (3) If the Public Trustee or the Director of Legal Aid (as the case may be), agrees with the amounts claimed in the bill of costs, then —

->(a) for solicitor-and-client costs required to be assessed pursuant to the provisions of the Motor Vehicles (Third-Party Risks and Compensation) Act (Cap 189) —
+>(a) for solicitor-and-client costs required to be assessed pursuant to the provisions of the Motor Vehicles (Third-Party Risks and Compensation) Act 1960 —

 >>(i) where no party-and-party bill of costs has been filed; or

 >>(ii) where the solicitor-and-client costs are not referenced to a party-and- party bill filed earlier,

->>the receiving party and the Public Trustee need not attend at the assessment and the bill will be assessed in their absence, except that if the assessing Registrar disagrees with the quantum of costs agreed on, he may nonetheless direct the attendance of the Public Trustee at a later date;
+>>the receiving party and the Public Trustee need not attend at the assessment and the bill will be assessed in their absence, except that if the assessing Registrar disagrees with the quantum of costs agreed on, he may nonetheless direct the attendance of the receiving party and the Public Trustee at a later date;

->(b) for solicitor-and-client bills filed pursuant to the Legal Aid and Advice Act (Cap 160) where the Director of Legal Aid is the respondent, the receiving party and the Director of Legal Aid need not attend at the assessment and the bill will be assessed in their absence, except that if the assessing Registrar disagrees with the quantum of costs agreed on, he may nonetheless direct the attendance of the Director of Legal Aid at a later date.
+>(b) for solicitor-and-client bills filed pursuant to the Legal Aid and Advice Act 1995 where the Director of Legal Aid is the respondent, the receiving party and the Director of Legal Aid need not attend at the assessment and the bill will be assessed in their absence, except that if the assessing Registrar disagrees with the quantum of costs agreed on, he may nonetheless direct the attendance of the receiving party and the Director of Legal Aid at a later date.

-(4) If solicitor-and-client costs are required to be assessed pursuant to the provisions of the Motor Vehicles (Third-Party Risks and Compensation) Act (Cap 189) and the bill of costs claiming the same is referenced to an earlier party-and-party bill filed pursuant to Practice Direction 103(3)(c), the Public Trustee need not attend the assessment of the bill and the party-and-party and solicitor-and-client costs will be assessed in the absence of the Public Trustee.
+(4) If solicitor-and-client costs are required to be assessed pursuant to the provisions of the Motor Vehicles (Third-Party Risks and Compensation) Act 1960 and the bill of costs claiming the same is referenced to an earlier party-and-party bill filed pursuant to Practice Direction 103(3)(c), the Public Trustee need not attend the assessment of the bill and the party-and-party and solicitor-and-client costs will be assessed in the absence of the Public Trustee.
 However, the Public Trustee may attend at the assessment if he so wishes, and shall attend if an express direction is made by the assessing Registrar that he should attend in relation to a particular bill of costs.